railwayapp/docs/src/docs/guides/databases.md

 ---
-title: Use Database Services
+title: Database Services
 ---

-Ready to talk databases?
+Ready for databases?

 Railway's platform primitives are built with flexibility in mind, allowing you to build any type of service your system requires, including database services.